Bronisław Maj: Biography

 He published his debut poem in 1970 and debut poetry book in 1980.
 In 1984 he received the Kościelski Award for the poetry book Wspólne powietrze (The Common Air).
-In his poems Maj often focuses on the metaphysical topics, though he avoids writing classical religious poetry.
+In his poems Bronisław Maj touched on the metaphysical topics, though he avoided writing classical religious poetry.
+His poems has been translated into English, French, Spanish, Italian, German, Swedish, Russian, and Hebrew languages, among others.
+In 1992, he published a monograph on Tadeusz Gajcy.
+In 2019, his edition of poems of Krzysztof Kamil Baczyński was published.